-- 4. The de facto absence of reasoning (see point 3.4.3) combined with the application of a wrong principle for assessing inventive step are also fundamental deficiencies pursuant Article 10 of the Rules of Procedure of the Boards of Appeal, which must have the consequence that the decision under appeal is to be set aside and the case is remitted to the first instance in application of Article 111(1) EPC for further prosecution on the basis of the second auxiliary request filed with letter of 16 May 2006. - 4.1.1 For assessing inventive step when resuming the examination of the application in suit the well established problem-solution approach should be followed.
-Thereby it is in particular necessary - to establish the closest state of the art forming the starting point, - to determine in the light thereof the technical problem which the invention addresses and effectively solves and - to examine the obviousness of the claimed solution to this problem in view of the state of the art and common general knowledge, as reflected in "Combinatorial Chemistry", 1998 (N. K. Terrett)
+- 4. The de facto absence of reasoning (see points 3.4.2 and 3.4.3) combined with the application of a wrong principle for assessing inventive step are also fundamental deficiencies pursuant Article 10 of the Rules of Procedure of the Boards of Appeal, which must have the consequence that the decision under appeal is to be set aside and the case to be remitted to the first instance in application of Article 111(1) EPC for further prosecution on the basis of the second auxiliary request filed with letter of 16 May 2006. - 4.1.1 For assessing inventive step when resuming the examination of the application in suit, the well established problem-solution approach should be followed.
+Thereby it is in particular necessary - to establish the closest state of the art forming the starting point, - to determine in the light thereof the technical problem which the invention addresses and effectively solves and - to examine the obviousness of the claimed solution to this problem in view of the state of the art and common general knowledge, as reflected in